putyourlightson/craft-htmx/README.md

 The `craft.htmx` variable (and the shorthand version `hx`) is available in your twig templates.
 It provides components as well as values passed in through the [Htmx request headers](https://htmx.org/docs/#request-headers).

 ### `craft.htmx.get`
-Renders a `get` component from the provided values (all values are optional).
+Renders a `get` component from the provided values (all of which are optional).

 ```twig
 {{ hx.get({